DerKevinRiehl/transposon_annotation_tools/README.md

 # transposon_annotation_tools
-A set of bioconda packages for transposon annotation.
+A set of bioconda packages for transposon annotation and transposon feature annotation in nucleotide sequences.

 ## Installation
 If you want to install all of them at once, you can simple create a conda environment from the YAML-file that can be found in this Github repository by typing: